 For well over 100 years in the United States, Christian churches had a highly integrated religious ecosystem.
 It consisted in multigenerational family faith practices and the transmission of religious values at home; strong congregational community relationships and church life, especially participation in Sunday worship; weekly Sunday school for children and youth (and in many cases adults); and church groups (youth, men, women).
 Many Christian traditions, including our own, relied heavily on the faith traditions of their people to transmit faith from generation to generation—at home and at church.
 And all of this was surrounded by an American culture that explicitly and implicitly supported Christian value systems and Christian practices.
 There is no way to go back to this older way of doing things – it has eroded over the past several decades because of all the changes in the culture and society, the family, technology, communication, and more.
 In other words, we have undergone great change in our environment.
 Similarly, the relationship between faith formation and its environment has changed.
 We need a new system of faith formation that reflects these changes and that responds to the pace of change in the future.
 The Parish has set the following goals regarding Christian Formation:

-In July, 2017 (and annually, thereafter), the parish will participate in local ecumenical Vacation Bible School event.
+- The parish will participate in local ecumenical Vacation Bible School events when available.

-By September 1, 2017, the parish will begin to integrate youth and young adults in the worship life of the parish more fully in current worship ministries and in special worship opportunities.
+- The parish will integrate youth and young adults in the worship life of the parish more fully in current worship ministries and in special worship opportunities.

-By January 1, 2018, the parish will have explored alternate formats and proposed elements of inter-generational faith formation in place of/in addition to traditional Sunday School.
+- The parish will explore alternate formats and proposed elements of inter-generational faith formation in place of/in addition to traditional Sunday School.

-By January 1, 2018, the parish will have scheduled and begun recruiting youth and young adults to participate in service/mission projects within and outside of the parish as available.
+- The parish will schedule and recruit youth and young adults to participate in service/mission projects within and outside of the parish as available.

 - The parish will fully integrate appropriate forms of social media to engage the wider community in attaining its articulated outcomes in the arena of Christian Formation.